bgu-frontend/hw2_2024/README.md

 3. Delete button:
     1. name **"delete-<note_id>"** [html name attributes](https://www.w3schools.com/tags/att_name.asp).

-4. `Add new note` button: we will only test the body of the new message, (content field).
+4. `Add new note` button: we will only test the body of the new note, (content field).
     1. button name **"add_new_note"**. [html name attributes](https://www.w3schools.com/tags/att_name.asp).
     2. When clicked, React should render a text input:
         1. It should be editable